Ludwig Levy-Lenz: Life

 Levy-Lenz worked in the various interconnected medical fields of venereology, gynecology, surgery, cosmetic surgery and sexology.
 He wrote a number of popular writings, such as the 1919 brochure How do I protect myself from sexually transmitted diseases?
 (Wie schütze ich mich vor Geschlechtskrankheiten?), which was advertised and sold in public toilets, which earned him the ridicule (and envy) of the medical profession.
 Since the propagation of contraception was considered immoral and under threat of punishment, the educational courses on "sexual hygiene" offered by Levy-Lenz had to cover up their actual topic.
 There was a close connection between the association Die Ehe he founded, the sex counseling center he maintained and the magazine Die Ehe on the one hand, and the Institute for Sexology, headed by Magnus Hirschfeld, on the other.
 He was also able to win over authors such as Kurt Tucholsky and Thomas Mann and illustrators such as Otto Dix for the magazine.
 Levy-Lenz published educational pamphlets under popular scientific titles - with a scientific claim.

 After he and Peter Schmidt had participated in the experiments with rejuvenation operations using the method propagated by Eugen Steinach, Levy-Lenz later left the field to Schmidt.
 After emigrating, he was forced to focus increasingly on cosmetic surgery.
 In post-war Germany he was able to reissue some revised writings and publish an autobiography.

 Levy-Lenz's works were also translated into other languages: a translation was even printed in France during the German occupation in 1943.
 His 1950 biography, Diskretes und Indiskretes, was translated to English as The memoirs of a sexologist; Discretion and indiscretion in 1959.
 After the end of the war, Lenz worked seasonally alternately in Baden-Baden and Cairo and finally returned to Berlin in 1965.

+Ludwig Levy-Lenz died on October 30, 1966 in a Munich hospital.
+He was buried in the New Jewish Cemetery (section 17, row 11, grave 16) in Munich, Garchinger Straße 37.